 Why Should You Visit Fakarava?

-If you love scuba diving but looking for something beyond, Fakarava is the perfect choice.
+If you love scuba diving but looking for something beyond, Fakarava is a perfect choice.
 On the diving side, Fakarava never disappoints – with pristine coral as equally impressive as the walls of sharks.
 But the ‘added value’ in my opinion is the possibility to enjoy life in the slow lane back on dry land, whether on a stroll through the sleepy village or on your very own tropical beach.
 While neighboring Rangiroa is (relatively) mass-marketed, Fakarava is still off the tourist radar (for now).
-You’ll find less hardcore dive enthusiasts who schlep their gear with them wherever they go, and a lot more down to earth independent travelers like you.
+You’ll find fewer hardcore dive enthusiasts who schlep their gear with them wherever they go, and a lot more down-to-earth independent travelers like you.
+Fakarava can also be “two destinations for the price of one”.
+Its north (lagoon pass) is the most visited but it’s the south pass that’s most known for superb diving and pink sand beaches.
+You’ll need to lower your standards and make an extra effort if you wish to overnight in the south pass.

 Fakarava Travel Guide Map